 They looked around at the bar.
 Pat, Kevin, and Erica had huddled into their own conversation.
 Beyond them, different huddles murmured their own stories to themselves.
 Dave noticed a woman or two who seemed a bit taller than average.
 Ashley caught him noticing.
 "You think they had it?"

 "Yeah, but it's hard to tell these days.
 I saw online the other day a woman had grown bigger than her doorframe.
 And she was fighting her landlord over accessibility fees."

 "Crazy world.
 Only getting crazier."
 Dave said, almost to the world itself.

 "That's the point of reuniting I guess.
 See how things change.
 Everything changes."
 Ashley sighed.

 "Almost everything."
 Dave replied.
 Their eyes settled in on each other.
 The world fell away from them as the moment became wholly their's.
 Dave watched the ends Ashley's plump lips curl into a coy smile.
 That same shape he'd seen her lips so many times before, but could never bring himself to touch with his own.
 She was staring at him, her big green eyes fluttering up and down as she took him in.
 He did the same.
 She had always been curvy, but age had softened her into a beautiful, hourglass figure.
-Her round face was nestled between the twin tresses of her auburn hair.
+Her round face was nestled between the twin tresses of her raven hair.
 They leaned closer together.
 Her hand touched his.
 "It's really good to see you again, Dave.
 Especially after all this..."